- B.M., Bachelor of Music, Indiana University, 1981

 - D.M., Doctor of Music, Northwestern University, 1988

-Janette Fishell is professor of music in organ and chair of the Organ Department at the Indiana University Jacobs School of Music, where she teaches applied organ and organ pedagogy.
+Janette Fishell is professor of music in organ at the Indiana University Jacobs School of Music, where she teaches applied organ and organ pedagogy.

 A graduate of Indiana University and Northwestern University, she is a recitalist and teacher of international standing.
 Her students have distinguished themselves in academia, concerts and as prizewinners in competitions throughout the U.S. and Europe, and successfully serve in churches and on university faculties throughout the U.S. and Asia.